cmaxw/devchat-eleventy/src/my-javascript-story/mjs-119-jeffrey-meyerson.md

 ## Episode Summary

 Jeffrey Meyerson, founder of [FindCollabs](https://findcollabs.com/) and host at [Software Engineering Daily ](https://softwareengineeringdaily.com/) joins Charles Max Wood for a discussion about latest trends in developer world, ways of monetizing podcasts and finding ads for podcasts.
 Jeffrey's journey as a developer started out with his interest through music and poker.
+They compare advertising through sponsoring a booth in a conference versus advertising through a podcast.

 ## Links